yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/csharp/cloud-ysql-csharp.md

 ---
-title: Build a C# application that uses YSQL
+title: Build a C# application using the Npgsql driver
 headerTitle: Build a C# application
 description: Build a small C# application using the Npgsql driver and using the YSQL API to connect to and interact with a YugabyteDB Managed cluster.
 headContent: "Client driver: Npgsql"